 To perform this optimization, we implemented a custom PyTorch module representing an abstract layer composed of the quantum circuit \(\mathcal{Q}_L\), a compressed MPO \(M'_{\chi'}\), and the quantum circuit \(\mathcal{Q}_R\).
 Specifically, we derived a custom class from PyTorch's \texttt{nn.Module} base class to store lists of unitary gates for \(\mathcal{Q}_L\) and \(\mathcal{Q}_R\), along with a list of tensors forming the MPO \(M'_{\chi'}\).
 We then overrode the \texttt{forward()} method to define the data flow through this custom layer.\footnote{See, for example, the simple PyTorch tutorial: https://docs.pytorch.org/tutorials/beginner/nn\_tutorial.html}

 Each unitary gate \(g\) was parameterized as \(g = e^t\), where \(t\) is a randomly initialized lower-triangular matrix.
-As noted earlier, we restricted our focus to real orthogonal matrices, which is enforced by constraining \(t\) to be real and lower-triangular.\footnote{This parameterization also constrains the optimization to orthogonal matrices with determinant equal to 1; however, this restriction did not seem to adversely impact the model accuracy.}
+As noted earlier, we restricted our focus to real orthogonal matrices (for implementation convenience and does not limit the generality of the framework), which is enforced by constraining \(t\) to be real and lower-triangular.\footnote{This parameterization also constrains the optimization to orthogonal matrices with determinant equal to 1; however, this restriction did not seem to adversely impact the model accuracy.}

 The \texttt{forward()} method of our custom module multiplies the input batch of activations, represented as a matrix \(X\), with the circuits and MPO to return the output activations $Y$ obtained via a sequence of matrix multiplications,